ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 Only implement methods that you need, the rest will be handled by other mappers (configuration or default).
 When a mapper method is decorated, you need to call the decorated service method for unsupported types.
-To do that, you need to replace `mapXXX` by the method it is in:
+To do that, you need to replace `mapXXX` by the method it's in:

 ```php
         if (!$this->canMap($fieldDefinition)) {